Under The Influence of a Controlled Substance

 At Eisner Gorin LLP, our Los Angeles criminal defense attorneys specialize in defending our clients rights before court.
 The earlier we can intervene with law enforcement and the prosecution on our clients behalf, the better the chances are for an excellent outcome.
 We have an excellent track record of success defending individuals charged with any type of drug crime.

-If you or family member has been charged with being under the influence, call our attorneys today for a free phone consultation.
+If you or family member has been charged with being under the influence, call our attorneys today for a free immediate response.
 We are available 24/7 by calling 877-781-1570.

 Related Pages: Prescription Drug Crimes | Driving Under The Influence | Drug Possession